 The walking path used to be an opened 4WD track.

-But know the Omarama Clay cliffs track is closed to 4WD.
-You can only go on foot, which is great because the walk is wonderful (see in the next section)
+But now the Omarama Clay cliffs track is closed to 4WD.
+You can only go on foot, which is great because the walk is wonderful (see in the next section).

 Walk to the Omarama clay cliffs NZ